SimoneTinella/Android_OPCUA_Client/README.md

 # Android OPCUA Client
 An Android OPC UA Client based on official OPC Foundation Java Stack.

-Available on Google Play Store: https://play.google.com/store/apps/details?id=org.twistedappdeveloper.opcclient&hl=it
+This project has been developend inside the course of Industrial Informatics at University of Catania (DIEEI) teached by Prof.Salvatore Cavalieri.
+The aim of the project was the realisation of an App on Android making a Client full compliant with OPC UA specifications.
+The App has been developed by Simone Tinella and Luis Antonio Previti and is available for free at https://play.google.com/store/apps/details?id=org.twistedappdeveloper.opcclient&hl=it

-This demo version was developed to show the potential of the OPC UA standard.
-Today, this standard is relevant because it has been included in the main reference models of industrial architecture such as RAMI 4.0 and IIoT.
+It is a demo version developed to show the potential of the OPC UA standard.
+OPCUA has been included in the main reference models of industrial architecture such as RAMI 4.0 and IIoT.

-Developed by two students of the University of Catania (Italy) for the course of Industrial Informatics.

 ![alt text](https://github.com/SimoneTinella/Android_OPCUA_Client/blob/master/doc/endpoints.jpg?raw=true)
 ![alt text](https://github.com/SimoneTinella/Android_OPCUA_Client/blob/master/doc/home.jpg?raw=true)